Qualifying recognised overseas pension scheme

-A Qualifying Recognised Overseas Pension Scheme, or QROPS is an overseas pension scheme that meets certain requirements set by HM Revenue and Customs (HMRC).
+A qualifying recognised overseas pension scheme, or QROPS is an overseas pension scheme that meets certain requirements set by HM Revenue and Customs (HMRC).
 A QROPS can receive transfers of British pension benefits.
 The QROPS programme was part of British legislation launched on 6 April 2006 as a direct result of EU human rights requirements of the freedom of capital movement.

 A QROPS should not incur an unauthorised payment nor scheme sanction charge and is deemed either a trust or a contract based offshore pension.
 As such the tax residence of the beneficial owner or beneficiaries is critical as some countries do not recognise trusts, the result being the prospect of taxation at source or upon receipt.
 Examples could include France and the United States.

 A QROPS can be appropriate for British citizens who have left the UK to emigrate permanently and intend to retire abroad having built up a British pension fund.
 Alternatively, a person who is born outside the UK having built up benefits in a UK-registered pension scheme can move their pension offshore if they want to retire outside the UK.
 British State Pensions cannot be transferred, but defined contribution, defined benefit pension schemes, SIPPs and SSAS can be transferred abroad.
-A QROPS does not have to be established in the country where one retires; rather, a person can move the pension to another jurisdiction and have the benefits paid into their country of choice.
+Originally, QROPS transfers within the European Economic Area (EEA) were exempt, but from 30 October 2024, this exemption was removed.
+You may be liable for the 25% Overseas Transfer Charge (OTC) if you transfer funds to a QROPS in the EEA or Gibraltar while living outside the UK, EEA, or Gibraltar unless you live in the same jurisdiction as the QROPS itself.